lithrion/lithrion.github.io/_class-projects/Final-Project.md

 ![CVE-201703167](/images/class-projects/final/apache.png)

-The vulnerability was patched in versions 2.2.33 and 2.4.26, and updating to the newest apache version mitigates the vulnerability.
+The vulnerability was patched in versions 2.2.33 and 2.4.26.
+Updating to the newest apache version mitigates the vulnerability.
 At the time of the project the latest version of apache was 2.4.46.

 **Mitigation** `sudo apt install apache 2.4`

 #### Updating OpenSSH
 The target machines were running OpenSSH 6.7p1 which is vulnerable to [CVE-2018-15919](https://www.cvedetails.com/cve/CVE-2018-15919/).
 ![CVE-2018-15919](/images/class-projects/final/openssh.png)
 The vulnerability existed through versions 7.8, so updating to the latest version of OpenSSH would effectively mitigate the vulnerability.
 At the time of the project, the latest version was 8.3.

 **Mitigation** `sudo apt install ssh 8.3`

 #### Updating Samba
 Another vulnerable service on the target machines was Samba.
 The machines were vulnerable to a code execution vulnerability through Samba, [CVE-2017-7494](https://www.cvedetails.com/cve/CVE-2017-7494/).
 ![CVE-2017-7494](/images/class-projects/final/samba.png)
 Like the other vulnerability, the solution was to update to a newer version where the vulnerability had been patched.
 In this case, version 4.12.

 **Mitigation** `sudo apt install samba 4.12`

 Alternatively, those updates could be done through ansible using a [YAML playbook](./updates.yml).